ibm-cloud-docs/openshift/satellite_clusters.md

 ## Removing {{site.data.keyword.satelliteshort}} worker nodes or clusters
 {: #satcluster-rm}

-When you remove {{site.data.keyword.openshiftshort}} clusters or worker nodes in a cluster, the hosts the provide the compute capacity for your worker nodes are not automatically deleted.
+When you remove {{site.data.keyword.openshiftshort}} clusters or worker nodes in a cluster, the hosts that provide the compute capacity for your worker nodes are not automatically deleted.
 Instead, the hosts remain attached to your {{site.data.keyword.satelliteshort}} location, but require you to reload the host to be able to reassign the hosts to other {{site.data.keyword.satelliteshort}} resources.
 {: shortdesc}

 1. Back up any data that runs in the worker node or cluster that you want to save.
 For example, you might save a copy of all the data in your cluster and upload these files to a persistent storage solution, such as {{site.data.keyword.cos_full_notm}}.